astronomer/docs/learn/airflow-advanced-cluster-policies.md

 You can use four types of cluster policies in Airflow:

-- `dag_policy`: This policy is applicable to a DAG object, and takes a DAG object `dag` as a parameter.
-It runs at the time the DAG is loaded from the `DagBag`.
+- DAG policy: This policy is applicable to a DAG object, and takes a DAG object `dag` as a parameter.
-- `task_policy` : This policy is applicable to a Task object.
-It gets executed when the task is created during parsing of the task from `DagBag` at load time.
-This means that the whole task definition can be altered in the task policy.
-It does not relate to a specific task running in a `DagRun`.
-The `task_policy` defined is applied to all the task instances that will be executed in the future.
+- Task policy : This policy is applicable to a Task object.
-- `task_instance_mutation_hook` : This policy is applicable to a Task Instance, which is an instance of a Task object and is created at run time.
-It takes a TaskInstance object, `task_instance`, as a parameter.
-This policy applies not to a task but to the instance of a task that relates to a particular `DagRun`.
-It is only applied to the currently executed run (in other words, instance) of that task.
-The policy is applied to a task instance in an Airflow worker before the task instance is executed, not in the DAG file processor.
+- Task Instance policy: This policy is applicable to a Task Instance, which is an instance of a Task object and is created at run time.
-- `pod_mutation_hook`: This policy is applicable to a Kubernetes Pod launched by `KubernetesPodOperator` or `KubernetesExecutor` at runtime.
-It takes a Pod object `pod` as a parameter.
-This policy is applied to the `kubernetes.client.models.V1Pod` object before it is passed to the Kubernetes client for scheduling.
-This cluster policy is available only from Aiflow version `2.6`.
+- Pod policy: This policy is applicable to a Kubernetes Pod launched by `KubernetesPodOperator` or `KubernetesExecutor` at runtime.

 ## How cluster policies work

 ![Cluster policies](/img/guides/airflow-advanced-cluster-policies_diagram.png)

-You can implement Cluster policies using either your `airflow_local_settings.py` file or the `pluggy` interface.
 Any attributes defined using cluster policies take precedence over the attributes defined in your DAG or Task.
-On Astro, you can only implement policies using the `pluggy` interface.

 Once implemented, if a DAG or task is not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
 The Airflow web UI displays this exception as an `import error`.

 You can also use the `AirflowClusterPolicySkipDag` exception to skip a DAG.
 For example, you may want to skip month-end DAGs from daily processing or skip any DAGs with the wrong environment tag.
-Another possible use case could be when you are migrating from a deprecated source system to a new one.
+Another possible use case could be when you are migrating from a deprecated source system to a new source system.
 You might want to skip the old DAGs to avoid any failures and alerts.
 Note that this exception will not be displayed on the Airflow web UI.

 ### DAG policy

 The DAG policy allows you to overwrite or reconfigure a DAG’s parameters based on the criteria you set.
+You can implement this using `dag_policy` function.
+It runs at the time the DAG is loaded from the `DagBag`.
 It allows you to:

 - Mutate a DAG object after it is loaded in the `DagBag`.
 - Run code after your DAG has been fully generated.